Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 You will need the chrome browser, which can be installed [here](https://www.google.co.uk/chrome/?brand=CHBD&gclid=Cj0KCQjwjer4BRCZARIsABK4QeVAQkotXkLJlBvJS2V7R2q9__Gk3PchSyhorcBNAZXx7JJwbDeRrBYaAk3TEALw_wcB&gclsrc=aw.ds).

-In the future we hope this extension will be available via the chrome store, however for now you will need to install from a local directory.

 - Clone this git repo.
 - In order to install the chrome plugin, navigate to `chrome://extensions` and then select the **load unpacked** option.